 The University tests the emergency notification system on an annual basis.
 Information about emergency response and evacuation procedures for SU is available on the SU website.

 In all cases, University emergency responses shall place primary emphasis on the protection of human life, and all reasonable efforts shall be made to protect and preserve University property.
 Announcements about whether the University will reduce or suspend operations because of emergency conditions will be made by the President and Chancellor through the Office of Media Relations for release to the media.

-In order to better communicate emergency information to the campus community, SU has implemented the "First Call Emergency Notification System".
+In order to better communicate emergency information to the campus community, SU has implemented the "Jags Safe App".
 This system allows anyone in the SU community, emergency information via text message on their mobile phones.

 In the event of a crisis situation, SU will communicate vital information as quickly and efficiently as possible in order to provide the greatest safety for our students, faculty, and staff.
-All member of the University are encouraged to sign up> to do so, go to the University website at www.subr.edu, click on "Students" or "Faculty & Staff", then "Campus Police", and then "First Call-Emergency Notification System".
-This will bring you to the Registration Page, just follow the instructions and you will be registered to receive emergency information.
+All member of the Universityare encouraged to sign up to do so, go to the Universitywebsite at www.subr.edu, click on "Students" or "Faculty & Staff", then "Campus Police", and then "Jags Safe App".
+Then click on "Register Now!", this will bring you to the Registration Page, just follow the instructions and you will be registered to receive emergencyinformation.